 LEADERS IN QUALITY CONSTRUCTION AND PAVING IN HOUSTON AND SOUTHEAST TEXAS.

-Looking for a Asphalt Maintenance in Missouri City
+Looking for Asphalt Maintenance Services in Missouri City?

 Schedule Your FREE Consultation

 About Asphalt Maintenance

 What are asphalt maintenance and why is it useful to me?
 Asphalt Maintenance is essentially the procedure of protecting your asphalt surface to optimize its lifespan.
 If executed properly, an asphalt maintenance program can save you hundreds of dollars in future maintenance costs and maintain your asphalt parking lot (or other paved surface) looking as good as new.
 Asphalt Maintenance isn’t rocket science.
 It just requires some understanding of basic automobile maintenance principles and some common sense.

 Regular Asphalt Maintenance The most important thing about asphalt maintenance is making sure your concrete driveway is free of cracks and is as smooth as possible.
 If your driveway has cracks or minor dents, fill them with a polyethylene insert or another substance that acts as a cushion.
 This will prevent any additional cracking from occurring and allow you to avoid any costly asphalt repairs.
 In addition, if you notice that your concrete driveway is peeling at the top, adding some sort of protective coating will help it last longer.

 Asphalt Pavers If you are looking for some asphalt maintenance advice, there are a number of simple steps you can take to protect your parking lot.
 One of the best ways to prevent problems in your parking lot is to avoid the use of any pavers on your driveway.
 If you have pavers in your driveway, take the time to scrape them away periodically and to thoroughly wash your concrete driveway with a chemical designed to dissolve paper, especially before you apply for any type of sealant.